Master's Degree Programs

 - non-thesis: with departmental approval, the thesis requirement may be replaced by two approved elective courses and a project.

 A health systems concentration is available for both MS programs.
 It is geared for professional or leadership roles in healthcare areas including hospital operations management, health systems engineering, bio-technology, pharmaceuticals, medical devices, health information technology, consulting, and health policy.
+You can read testimonials from prior students of the health systems concentration programs here.
+The health systems concentration also exists as a one-year executive program in Manhattan.

 In addition to the required courses of all students in the MSISE and MSSS programs, the student must take an additional required "core" course, i.e., SSIE 537 – Industrial & Systems Engineering in Healthcare and the student must take at least one of the approved health-care related courses in consultation with either the advisor or the graduate director, and the thesis or project must be healthcare related, chosen in consultation with the advisor.